Multi-Objective Statistical Model Checking using Lightweight Strategy Sampling (extended version): Experimental Evaluation

 \subsection{Benchmark Set}

-Standardised multi-objective benchmarks for RL~\cite{FANB+23} are not available in a format supported by \modes.
-For multi-objective PMC, a first small and not very varied benchmark set was proposed as part of QComp 2023~\cite[Sect.~6.2]{ABBC+24}.
-The Quantitative Verification Benchmark Set~\cite{HKPQR19} contains single-objective properties only, since the \lang{Jani} format~\cite{BDHHJT17} it uses does not support multi-objective properties yet.
-We therefore compiled our own benchmark set, starting with the multi-objective models from \cite[Sect.~6.2]{ABBC+24} that \modes supports (in terms of modelling features) and that have nontrivial Pareto fronts (\ie of more than one Pareto-optimal point according to \tool{Storm} in exact mode).
+We compiled a representative benchmark set consisting of benchmarks from PMC and RL.
+For the former, we use all multi-objective models from \cite[Sect.~6.2]{ABBC+24} that \modes supports (in terms of modelling features) and that have nontrivial Pareto fronts (\ie of more than one Pareto-optimal point, as computed via PMC).
 These models are small enough to be checked with PMC.
-To demonstrate that our approaches keep working when PMC starts to struggle with state space explosion, we add three more families of models: \begin{itemize} \item an artificial \textit{exponential}ly branching model, \item a deterministic and a probabilistic version of the deep sea treasure~\cite{VDBID11} model commonly used in RL~\cite{FANB+23,WWD14,CWG20,HLIS+19,WS13}, \item and racetrack benchmarks~\cite{Gar57}, which are popular in the AI literature~\cite{BBS95,WKD10,ADLR22,FGR22} and have also been adopted by the PMC community~\cite{BCGG+20,GHHKS23,CEHH+21}, and which we make multi-objective via the puddle world~\cite{BM94} reward scheme, which is widely used in RL literature~\cite{Sut95,NNVN+20,JKP21,IGIT03,LTZCX24}, \end{itemize} For more details, see \Cref{ap:Models}.
-Altogether, we end up with a set of 34 models.
+To demonstrate that our approaches keep working when PMC starts to struggle with state space explosion and higher dimensions, we also consider models commonly used in RL literature~\cite{FANB+23,BBS95,Sut95,LTZCX24}: (1)~the breakable bottles model~\cite{VFDB21} with 3 objectives, (2)~the fruit tree model~\cite{YSN19} with both 2 and 6 objectives, (3)~deterministic and probabilistic versions of the deep sea treasure case~\cite{VDBID11},~and (4)~racetrack benchmarks~\cite{Gar73}, which we make multi-objective via the puddle world~\cite{BM94} reward scheme.
+For details, see \Cref{ap:Models}.
+Altogether, we end up with 15 models.
+Most are parametrised; we consider up to three different parameter valuations per model and one multi-objective property, giving us a final set of 40 benchmark instances.
+The benchmark selection was done prior to running any experiments, and was not based on any expectations of the performance of our approaches.